 Celebrate Constitution Day September 17

-The legislation requires that all educational institutions that receive federal funds implement educational programs relating to the United States Constitution on September 17 of each year.
-September 17th was selected as the date for the celebration due to the fact that on September 17, 1787 the delegates to the Constitutional Convention met for the last time to sign the United States Constitution and present it to the American Public.
+The legislation requires that all educational institutions that receive federal funds implement educational programs related to the United States Constitution on September 17 of each year.
+September 17th was selected as the date for the celebration due to the fact that on September 17, 1787, the delegates to the Constitutional Convention met for the last time to sign the United States Constitution and present it to the American public.
 Click here to visit the official Constitution Day website.